qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 ----------

 :guilabel:`Attributes` defines which variables to display in the diagram.
-Use |signPlus| :sup:`add item` button to select the desired fields into the 'Assigned Attributes' panel.
+Use |symbologyAdd| :sup:`add item` button to select the desired fields into the 'Assigned Attributes' panel.
 Generated attributes with :ref:`vector_expressions` can also be used.